The following are hallmarks that were featured on the home page as they were posted.

 - The final mark on the right is the year-date hallmark.

 Each year a new letter in the Arabic alphabet is assigned to represent that year.
 The letter indicates when these hallmark was struck on the item.
 In this example the letter is the Arabic letter for 'h'

 Look for more information in the HRI's upcoming publication World Hallmarks - Vol II - Asia, Middle East, Africa

 Czechoslovakia Silver Hallmark

 The triangular shape of this hallmark is unique and identifiable for the region.
-The 'cross over three hills' design within is from Czechoslovakia and used from 1929-1941.
+The 'cross over three hills' design within the triangle was used from 1929-1941 in the area know at that time as Czechoslovakia.
 The number 4 indicates the item is constructed of the fourth silver standard of this period - 835 silver.
 (For more information, consult page 70 of World Hallmarks - Vol. I - Europe)